 • As productivity and profit rise, so the working time must reduce until the four-day week is achieved.

-But, the big question is, who is to take the lead to make it happen?
+But, the big question is, who will take the lead to make it happen?